Kala Vijayan: Career

 Vijayan was a child artist for a professional drama troupe.
 She Vijayan has been a performer of Mohiniyattam, Bharatanatyam and Kathakali.
 She has been performing Bharatanatyam from the age of 10 to 36 and Kathakali from the age of 10 to 25.
 She has been a performer of Mohiniyattam from the age of 4 to 52 and still performs Mohiniyattam for selected programs.

 Vijayan started choreographing dance pieces from an early age and has choreographed dance items for Mohiniyattam and Bharatanatyam.
-She has choregraphed a Mohiniyattam item based on the story of Job from The Bible.
-She has composed and choregraphed dance dramas like Kannaki (based on the story from Chilapathikaram) and Kalam (about the changing seasons).
-She has also choregraphed and performed experimental dance recitals collaborating Mohiniyattam, Kathakali and Bharatanatyam.
+She has choreographed a Mohiniyattam item based on the story of Job from The Bible.
+She has composed and choreographed dance dramas like Kannaki (based on the story from Chilapathikaram) and Kalam (about the changing seasons).
+She has also choreographed and performed experimental dance recitals collaborating Mohiniyattam, Kathakali and Bharatanatyam.
 Bhavayami Raghu Rama is one such dance piece.
 She advocates the Katcheri tradition that has been introduced into Mohiniyattam by her mother.
 Vijayan has composed and choreographed one such Katcheri recital.
 She has choreographed 2 Chollukettu, 11 Padam, 5 Varnam, 1 Thillana and 3 Saptham.

 Vijayan ventured into teaching Mohiniyattam and Bharatanatyam at the age of 14.
 She has taught Mohiniyattam.
 In an interview, Deepti Omcheri, a Mohiniyattam exponent, recollected her initial training days under Vijayan.
 Vijayan is the Principal Director of Kalyani-Krishna Fine Arts Academy Kerala Kalalayam and teaches Mohiniyattam and Bharatanatyam there.

 Based on the scientific and classical theories introduced by Kalamandalam Kalyanikutty Amma, Vijayan has created 25 new adavus (steps) for Mohiniyattam.
 Vijayan has conducted research in Tantric and Gramya Mudra, which have been published in her book.
 Vijayan hosts and conducts a Mohiniyattam theoretical and practical video series through her YouTube channel - Kerala Kalalayam.